-The capo (commonly pronounced as Kay-po) is a pretty underrated tool that is most often seen used on acoustic instruments.
-Can you use a capo for electric guitar?
-Sure; but it’s not seen as frequently, and some may argue that it’s quite unusual.
+A capo is an acoustic guitarist’s best friend, and if you’ve been playing the guitar for a bit, you’ve probably seen players use a capo on the neck of the guitar at some point.
+Perhaps you’ve also been learning some new music that recommends that you use one of these funny-looking devices in order to play the song properly.
 In this article, I will be giving you an overview of them and teach you why they are used, how to make them work, as well as showing you the various kinds that are available.

 Table of Contents